Scatter Chart in QlikView

-Scatter Chart in QlikView is very useful to compare two sets of data visually.
-In this article we will show you, How to Create a Scatter Chart in QlikView with example.
-In this scatter chart example, we use the data present in the following Excel table.
+A Scatter Chart in QlikView is very useful for comparing two sets of data visually.
+In this article, we will show you, How to Create a Scatter Chart with example.
+In this scatter chart example, we use the Tableau Sample Store data present in the Excel table.

 Create a Scatter Chart in QlikView

-We can create a QlikView Scatter chart in multiple ways: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option
+We can create a Scatter chart in multiple ways: Please navigate to the Layout Menu, select the New Sheet Object, and then select the Charts.. option.

 Another approach is to Right-click on the Report area will open the Context menu.
 So, Please select the New Sheet Object from the context menu, and then select the Charts.. option.

-Either ways, it will open a new window to create a Scatter Chart.
-As you can see from the below screenshot, we assigned a new name called Scatter Chart Example to our chart, and then selected the Scatter Chart as the chart type
+Either way, it will open a new window to create a Scatter Chart.
+As you can see from the below screenshot, we assigned a new name called Scatter Chart Example to our chart and then selected the Scatter Chart as the chart type

 Please select the Dimension column that you want to use in your QlikView Scatter chart.
 For this example, we are adding the Postcode dimension to the used dimension section.
 I suggest you to refer Import data from Excel to QlikView article in QlikView to understand the steps involved in importing the excel tables.

-Once you check mark the Advanced Mode option, it will open the following page.
+Once you checkmark the Advanced Mode option, it will open the following page.
 Here, you can write the Custom expressions.
-Click Next button.
+Click the Next button.

-Sort page is useful to specify the sorting order for the Postal Code dimension.
+The sort page is useful for specifying the sorting order for the Postal Code dimension.
 In this QlikView scatter Chart example, you can sort the Postal Code in Ascending, or Descending order.

 Style page is used to change the look, and style of a Scatter chart.